 These are some of the most common characteristics of scholarship scams:

-- Charges a fee.
-Most scholarship scams charge some kind of a fee.
-The fee may be small and reasonable, such as an application fee, processing fee or taxes, but legitimate scholarships do not charge any fees.
+- Charging a fee.
+Most scholarship scams charge some kind of fee.
+The fee may be small and reasonable, such as an application fee, processing fee, or taxes.
+But legitimate scholarships do not charge any fees.

-- Requests unusual information.
+- Requesting unusual information.
 Beware of scholarships that ask for your credit card number or Social Security Number.
-Scholarships do not need your credit card number to verify your identity or hold the scholarship.
+Scholarships do not need these things to verify your identity or hold the scholarship.
 Scholarship providers are not required to report scholarships to the IRS unless the scholarship is a fee for services.

-- Tells you that you won a scholarship, but you never applied.
-One scholarship scam deceived many students by sending them a letter that congratulated them about winning a scholarship but asked them to pay the application fee.
+- Telling you that you won a scholarship, but you never applied.
+One scholarship scam deceives students by sending them a letter congratulating them on winning a scholarship but then asks you for an application fee.

-- Falsely claims to be a foundation or tax-exempt charity.
+- Claiming to be a foundation or tax-exempt charity.
 Check whether the organization really is a foundation using the Exempt Organizations Select Check tool, formerly known as IRS Publication 78.

 - Sends you a scholarship check.
-Do not send them a check for the excess if it seems that they "overpaid" you.
+Do not send anyone a check for the excess if it seems that they "overpaid" you.
 The scholarship check may look real, but it is a forgery and will bounce after you deposit it.
-Your bank will probably charge you for the bounced check.
+To add insult to injury, your bank will probably charge you for the bounced check.

-- Offers a guarantee.
+- Offering a guarantee.
 Nobody can guarantee that you’ll win a scholarship!

-- Claims exclusive access to scholarships.
+- Claiming exclusive access to scholarships.
 Some paid scholarship matching services claim that you can’t get this information anywhere else.
+But if you think about it, that's crazy.
 Why would a scholarship provider try to keep their scholarships secret?

-- Advertises a high success rate.
-Paid scholarship matching services sometimes say that a high percentage of their clients win scholarships.
-But only about 1 in 8 students win private scholarships and the average amount received is less than $4,000.
+- Advertising a high success rate.
+Paid scholarship matching services sometimes say that many of their clients win scholarships.
+But only about 1 in 8 students win private scholarships, and the average amount received is less than $4,000.

-- Says that millions or billions of dollars of scholarships went unclaimed last year.
+- Saying that millions or billions of dollars of scholarships went unclaimed last year.
 The unclaimed aid myth has been around for decades, but it is just as bogus now as it was 40 years ago.
 Most scholarships have more applicants than money.
-The few scholarships that go unclaimed cannot be claimed, as they have very restrictive criteria.
+The few unclaimed scholarships cannot be claimed as they have very restrictive criteria.

-- Creates a false sense of urgency.
+- Creating a false sense of urgency.
 Although scholarships do have deadlines, they aren’t awarded on a first-come, first-served basis.

-Also, watch out for scams that offer a free seminar or a one-on-one interview.
-Both are nothing more than a high-pressure sales pitch for a product or service.
+- Offering a free seminar or interview.
+Free seminars or one-on-one interviews are nothing more than high-pressure sales pitches for a product or service.